 After digging through a table consisting of dozens of boolean values I thought it might be helpful to more folks out there to know about bitfields in PostgreSQL.

-Basically “bit” can be used just as normal char data type.
+Basically “bit” can be used just as a normal char data type.
 The idea behind bit is to have a fixed set of bits, which can be accessed at will.
 Here is an example:

 You can use zeros and ones to represent bits in a PostgreSQL bitfield.
 The nice thing about it is that you can easily cast those bitfields to integer: